 In the training scenes, you see Kurt doing one arm fingertip pushups.
 Quite a feat, huh?
 Well, not exactly.
 First off, Kurt didn’t know how to do one arm pushups, so I had to show him the correct form.
 Then, he tried to do it for the camera, and it just didn’t have the impact.
 So, Kwai decided that it would be much more effective for the pushups to be faster, and to be off two fingers.
 I pulled him off to the side and said, “He can’t even do one arm push ups fast enough, how’s he going to do this?”
 Kwai just smiled and held up a piece of wire cable.

-They affixed a wire to Kurt’s back with a special harness, and every time he goes up and down, there are really three Chinese stuntmen off screen pulling on a wire that takes him up with ease, and keeps the pressure off his fingers!
+They affixed a wire to Kurt’s back with a special harness, so every time he goes up and down, there are really three Chinese stuntmen off screen pulling on a wire that takes him up with ease, and keeps the pressure off his fingers!
 He looks great doing it, doesn’t he?
 Why doesn’t the wire show?
 Because they hid it by having the trees in the background, and what wire did show they spray painted white so it would blend in with the sky.
 Pretty ingenious, huh?

 The pain of vanity